akolar/zsummer-school/README.md

-Create a new directory -- you will use it for you Summer School projects.
+Create a new directory -- you will use it for your Summer School projects.

 ```
 ~